 Important Factors to Consider When Choosing Your Betta’s Filter

-Now that you’re up to choosing the filter for your betta, how exactly do you determine the best one for your need?
+Now that you’re up to choosing the filtration system for your betta, how exactly do you determine the best one for your need?
 Here are the considerations you need to keep in mind:

 Low Flow Power

-That’s why the high-powered filters with high GPM ratings aren’t normally considered the very best options for betta.
+That’s why any power filter with high GPM ratings isn’t normally considered the very best option for betta tanks.
 It’s best if you have the option to adjust the flow rate on your tank filter, though in some filters the lowest flow rate can still be too strong for your betta.

-Of course, there are ways for you to reduce the strength of the current in your fish tank.
-But with the best filters, you won’t have to unless there’s no other choice.
+Of course, there are ways for you to reduce the strength of the current in your betta tanks.
+But with the best filter, you won’t have to unless there’s no other choice.

 Size of the Betta Tank

-In general, the rule is that you want the filter to be able to cycle through all the water in the aquarium about 4 times an hour.
-At that rate, you can keep the water clean despite the constant mess produced by your fish.
+In general, the rule with betta tanks is that you want the tank filter to be able to cycle through all the water in the aquarium about 4 times an hour.
+At that rate, you can keep the water clean despite the constant mess produced by your betta fish.
 Keep in mind that the ammonia that eventually results from fish fecal matter is highly toxic to the fish (including your betta).

 Filter Media Options

-Your tank filtration system should include mechanical, biological, and chemical filtration.
+Your tank filtration system should include mechanical, biological, and chemical filtration media.
 You’ll want all 3 media options to cover all your bases, but some filters for betta only contains 2 of these stages.

 Mechanical filter stages take out floating debris and particles.
 You may have several layers of mechanical filters to takeout the bigger particles first before the fine filter takes out the smaller particles.